Nashville-Public-Library/bedework-docs/docs/index.md

 Introduction and and orientation for new podcasters, as well as procedures for starting a new podcast series.

-## Developer Documentation
+## Site Orientation

-Step by step guides and instructions on how to do common tasks on NPL website products: Drupal, WordPress, and LibCal.
-Information on sites hosted on "bucket" at ITS.
 Documentation on how major pages on the NPL site were created.